MatokHunt/Advanced-Resource-Procurement/CONTRIBUTING.md

 Thanks for showing interest in contributing to the project!

-The following are a few simple guidelines for contributing to the project, as well as a quick Q&A on how you can contribute.
+The following are a few simple guidelines for contributing to the project.

 ## Reporting Bugs